sharmap342/Sentiment_Analyzer_App/readme.md

 ### To see the sentiment analyzer app in action check out the video "Streamlit_App.mp4"

-### The requiremets.txt contains information about the virutal environment used in Python.
+__The requiremets.txt contains information about the virutal environment used in Python__

 ### The code folder contains all the relavant codes in notebooks and py files as described below: